 Every ounce counts, so remember this — Don’t buy heavy gear that will slow you down and stress your body.
 Invest in light, comfortable, well-designed products and your treks won’t revolve around pain management, but rather soaking up the beauty around you.

-Prepare Your Body Properly
+Prepare Your Body Ahead of Time

 Every inch of my body was fatigued when the torrent of wind and rain ran through me.
 My clothes, food, everything became heavy with water, but I was far too exhausted to do anything about it.
 I lay depleted in my increasingly unsafe tent until somebody came to help.